 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer filer (do not check if a smaller reporting company) $\Box$ Smaller reporting company $\Box$
+Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer (do not check if a smaller reporting company) \square Smaller reporting company \square

 Indicate by check mark whether the Registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-YES $\Box$ NO $\boxtimes$
+YES \square NO \boxtimes

-As of June 30, 2014 (the last business day of the Registrant's most recently completed second fiscal quarter), the aggregate market value of the Common Stock of the Registrant (based upon the closing price of the Common Stock at that date as reported by the NASDAQ Global Select Market), excluding outstanding shares beneficially owned by directors and executive officers. was \$579.887.000.
+As of June 30, 2015 (the last business day of the Registrant's most recently completed second fiscal quarter), the aggregate market value of the Common Stock of the Registrant (based upon the closing price of the Common Stock at that date as reported by the NASDAQ Global Select Market), excluding outstanding shares beneficially owned by directors and executive officers, was \$566.530,000.

-As of February 27, 2015, 33,447,464 shares of Common Stock of the Registrant were outstanding.
+As of February 29, 2016, 32,390,025 shares of Common Stock of the Registrant were outstanding.

-Part III of this Annual Report on Form 10-K incorporates by reference information (to the extent specific sections are referred to in this Report) from the Registrant's Proxy Statement for the annual meeting to be held May 12, 2015, or 2015 Proxy Statement.
+Part III of this Annual Report on Form 10-K incorporates by reference information (to the extent specific sections are referred to in this Report) from the Registrant's Proxy Statement for the annual meeting to be held May 10, 2016, or 2015 Proxy Statement.